Does My Dog Have Allergies? Do I Need to Consider an Allergy Diet for Dogs?

 When it comes to choosing the best limited ingredient dog food for your dog or puppy, you can’t go wrong with a high-quality holistic dog food like our Venture line.

 If you have a dog allergic to grains and are needing grain-free dog food to curb their allergies, all of our Venture recipes would be a great option.
-For pet parents searching for sensitive stomach dog food solutions but still want limited ingredients, our Roasted Lamb & Butternut Squash or Alaska Pollock Meal & Pumpkin recipes will be even easier on your dog’s sensitive stomach.
+For pet parents searching for sensitive stomach and skin dog food solutions but still want limited ingredients, our Roasted Lamb & Butternut Squash or Alaska Pollock Meal & Pumpkin recipes will be even easier on your dog’s sensitive stomach and skin.